cs544-wisc/s23/p5/README.md

 This is station USW00014837.

-#### Q4: what is the correlation between weather in Madison and Milwaukee?
+#### Q4: what is the correlation between maximum temperatures in Madison and Milwaukee?

 For Madison use USW00014837 and for Milwaukee use USW00014839.